Thirty Surprising Facts About the Respiratory System

 Airways and Alveoli Facts

 1. The airways begin with the trachea (windpipe), which branches into two bronchi, one going to each lung.
 Each bronchus divides repeatedly to form narrower bronchi and then even narrower bronchioles, producing a structure called the bronchial tree.

 2. The bronchioles lead to tiny air sacs called alveoli.
-According to most researchers, an adult lung contains 300 million to 500 million tiny air sacs (alveoli) at the ends of the bronchioles.
+According to most researchers, an adult lung contains 300 million to 500 million alveoli.

 3. The lungs are able to float on water since they contain so many air sacs.